 Overview of Michigan Taxes

-Michigan has some of the highest property tax rates in the country.
-The Great Lake State’s average effective property tax rate is 1.35%, well above the national average of 0.90%.
+Michigan has among the highest property tax rates in the country.
+The Great Lake State’s average effective property tax rate is 1.71%, ninth highest in the country and well above the national average.

 Enter Your Location Dismiss | Assessed Home Value Dismiss |